square/react-native-square-reader-sdk/reader-sdk-react-native-quickstart/README.md

 5. Configure an Android emulator that runs Android API 26 (Oreo, 8.0), or connect your dev machine to an Android device running Android API 26 with development mode enabled.
-6. Run the React Native project from the quickstart project folder:
+6. Run the React Native project from the `reader-sdk-react-native-quickstart` project folder:
     ```bash
+    cd /PATH/TO/LOCAL/reader-sdk-react-native-quickstart
     $ react-native run-android
     ```
 7. Go to the **Reader SDK** settings page in your [Square Application Dashboard]